citp/privacy-policy-historical/s/si/sim/simpleology.com.md

 **Cookies**

-A cookie is a small text file that is stored on a user’s computer for record-keeping purposes.
-It allows information entered in one webpage to be “remembered” when you enter a new webpage.
+A cookie is a small text file that is stored on a user's computer for record-keeping purposes.
+It allows information entered in one webpage to be "remembered" when you enter a new webpage.

 We use both session ID cookies and persistent cookies.
 A session ID cookie expires when you close your browser.
 A persistent cookie remains on your hard drive for an extended period of time.